 I feel this fabulous place is often passed by, but more fool you if you miss it!
 It’s nestled right in the famous wine making region of Hawkes Bay and It’s a truly unique place to visit.
 When the 1930 earthquake hit the area, Napier was completely rebuilt and today it is still pretty much the same, showcasing the stunning art deco era in a lot of its architecture.
 They even host an art deco festival each year!

 As you’re in such a famous wine making region, it would be rude not to explore this side of the area!
-I was lucky enough to find a tour which combined visits to some vineyards (with PLENTY of samples) as well as a tour round the city to learn more about the architecture.
+I was lucky enough to find a tour which combined visits to some vineyards (with PLENTY of samples) as well as a tour around the city to learn more about the architecture.
 Unfortunately, as this was now a few years ago, I can’t find the company I booked with and many of the tours come with a pretty hefty price.
 So why not grab a map, hire a bike and do a self-guided day tour yourself.
 Biking will burn off the wine calories, right?

 Lake Taupo – 2 nights